May 2019 Lawn Diary

 As always it's advisable to consider the weather and ground conditions before undertaking any lawn care jobs and treatments.
 Heat, drought, frost and excessive rainfall all require some adjustment to your lawn care regime though without a crystal ball we can all get caught out on occassions.

-A late start to mowing for most but do keep on top of it as rain and wet ground could make mowing difficult.
+A slightly late start to regular mowing for most but do keep on top of it as rain and wet ground could make mowing difficult.
 Therefore mow at every opportunity - if you miss a week you can guarantee the weather will stop you mowing until the grass is up to the window cill!
 Depending on conditions adjust your mowing:

 - If the ground is wet 'squeegee' the lawn first and then mow in the afternoon to allow the grass drying time